TheOdinProject/curriculum/html_css/v2/main-course/grid-lessons/advanced_grid_properties.md

 ##### `.grid-container`

 For our container, we are obviously using `display: grid` to render the container as a CSS Grid.
 But the next property might be unfamiliar to you: `resize: both`.
 This is a property that allows the user to resize the container by clicking and dragging from the bottom left corner.
 This will be beneficial to us when we start using properties that resize our grid tracks based on the size of the grid.
-It should be noted that if you are viewing this codepen example directly on the lesson (embedded), you would do well to use the zoom feature to view it at 0.5x or 0.25x.
+It should be noted that if you are viewing this CodePen example directly on the lesson (embedded), you would do well to use the zoom feature to view it at 0.5x or 0.25x.

 We use `overflow: auto` to enable scrolling if we resize the container to be smaller than our grid can accommodate.

 We use the properties `gap` and `padding` to establish a "gutter" area to be able to visualize the grid items better.

-The `border` and `background-color` are included to make the container look more aesthetic.
+The `border` and `background-color` are included to make the container look nicer.

 ~~~css
 grid-template-rows: 150px 150px;